What's in the ordinance?

 - Groundwater Monitoring.
 Water wells used for cultivation are monitored for level and quantity pumped.
 Results are recorded quarterly and are self reported annually by the grower to the Permit and Resource Management Department

 - Health and Safety clause.
-Requires that no cannabis operation cause a public nuisance or adversely affect health and safety of neighbors, including from odor, noise, traffic or safety
+The December 2025 update eliminated the specific cannabis clause that had required no cannabis operation cause a public nuisance or adversely affect health and safety of neighbors, including from odor, noise, traffic or safety.
+Now general rules apply.